MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 In this lever example, you could get `player.leftHand.position.get()` every frame to identify where the avatar's hand is _supposed_ to be, constrain that position to a "valid position" and then rotate the level according.
 This is an advanced use case that likely requires trigonometry.

-Note that if the grabbed entity gets too far away from the avatar hand you will get a [distance-based release](#distance-based-release).
+Note that if the grabbed entity gets too far away from the avatar hand you will get a [force release](#force-release).

 Here is a simple example of a grabbable entity that is constrained to move along the y-axis (you can only move it up and down).